 We like open houses because, as a company that buys houses in Raleigh, it gives us the opportunity to meet new clients in our local area.
-This is also true of agents where open houses gives them exposure to their local market, as well as potential homeowners who are in the early stages of looking for a home.
+This is also true of agents where open houses give them exposure to their local market, as well as potential homeowners who are in the early stages of looking for a home.

 An Open House is not necessary to sell a home.
-While it is always an opportunity to penetrate a market for a professional home buyer, or an agent, it is not necessarily desirable for a home owner.
+While it is always an opportunity to penetrate a market for a professional home buyer or an agent, it is not necessarily desirable for a homeowner.

-Keep in mind that we do open houses on properties that are vacant, so there is no real disruption in my living situation, and a lot less risk from theft.
+Keep in mind that we do open houses on properties that are vacant, so there is no real disruption in my living situation and a lot less risk from theft.

 Cons of Having an Open House in Raleigh:

 The risk of theft during an Open House is very real.
-With so many people converging in finite space over a period of a couple of hours, many things can go missing.
+With so many people converging in a finite space over a period of a couple of hours, many things can go missing.
 Items that frequently disappear during these thefts:

 - Cell Phones

 Then there is always the possibility that the home is being cased for a burglary.
-If you decide to go through with an open house on your primary residence you’ll want to check, and double check, that all the above items have been locked away or have been removed from the premises.
+If you decide to go through with an open house on your primary residence you’ll want to check and double-check, that all the above items have been locked away or have been removed from the premises.
 If you are selling a vacant home then this is not as much of a risk.

 Most sellers stay away during an open house.
 It can be awkward for everyone.
 You probably don’t want to watch people judging every detail of your home.
 Buyers do not want to feel as if they are intruding upon you, nor do they want to feel as if you are breathing down their necks.

 You will need to get the house spotless and then hit the road.
 You should plan to be away for a few hours.
-Cleaning, staging, leaving and wondering who is walking through your house can be very stressful!
+Cleaning, staging, leaving, and wondering who is walking through your house can be very stressful!